 What to do if your teenager is being bullied

-We should never blame someone for experiencing bullying, or treat the issue like it’s unimportant.
+If your teenager is experiencing bullying, it’s important to stay calm and let them know it’s not their fault, that you are there for them and that will do anything you can to help them.
 By talking with your child openly you can find out more about what’s going on, and help your child understand bullying and the kinds of things that will help them cope and respond.

 What can you do?